 The tort of defamation refers to a false statement, either spoken ("slander") or written ("libel") that injures someone's reputation.
 However, some types of false statements are considered so damaging that they are deemed defamatory on their face ("defamation per se").
 This is in contrast to "defamation per quod" where the false statement is not inherently defamatory and has to be evaluated in the context of additional facts.

-Although most states recognize the distinction between these two types of defamation, some do not.
+The following is a summary of the tort of defamation per se.
 Be sure to check the applicable law in your specific jurisdiction before moving forward with your case.

-Traditionally, there have been four general categories of untrue statements presumed to be harmful to one's reputation and therefore defamatory per se.
-Typically, if the statements do not fall into one of these categories the plaintiff is required to prove his damages.
+Traditionally, there have been four general categories of untrue statements presumed to be harmful to one's reputation and therefore actionable as an injury claim.
+Typically, if the statements don't fall into one of these categories, the plaintiff is required to prove their damages.
 If it does fall into one of these categories, damages are usually presumed.
-The four general categories are:

-Truth Is an Absolute Defense
+Truth Is an Absolute Defense to Defamation

 It should be noted that truth is an absolute defense to defamation per se.
-This means that even if the statement would be considered defamatory per se if false, if the defendant establishes that it's in fact true, an action for defamation per se cannot survive.
+This means that even if the statement would be considered defamatory per se if false, if the defendant establishes that it's in fact true, an action cannot survive.

 Get Legal Professional Help with Your Defamation Per Se Claim

 There's a lot to be said about the value of one's reputation.
 If someone has uttered a particularly damaging false statement about you it could destroy your career, end your marriage, and do other serious harm.
-An attorney will be able to help you understand your rights and decide whether it makes sense to file a defamation per se claim in order to reclaim your reputation.
+An attorney will be able to help you understand your rights and decide whether it makes sense to file a claim in order to reclaim your reputation.
 Check FindLaw's directory of defamation attorneys to find one near you.